 We spent our first year of retirement exploring a number of questions:

-- How can we redefine “retirement” so this new chapter can be the best chapter of our lives?
+- How can we redefine “work” so this new chapter can be the best chapter of our lives?

 I started this blog to expand the conversation about what FIRE looks like (in reality) so a broader range of people can feel like it is a realistic possibility.
 That means I’m a bit different than many FIRE bloggers: